 If you are looking to find a startup database, there are several great options to choose from.
-This guide will help you find the right startup database for your particular needs, whether its for finding a job, or tracking sales trigger events.
+This guide will help you find the right startup database for your particular needs, whether its identifying just funded startups to market to, finding a job, or tracking other types of sales trigger events.

 According to Wikipedia, A startup company is an entrepreneurial venture which is typically a newly emerged, fast-growing business that aims to meet a marketplace need by developing a viable business model around an innovative product, service, process or a platform.